fredfeng/CS162/homework/hw2/README.md

 ### Important notes
 * Please make sure you have the latest version of `lamp` so that you do not encounter any weird bugs that we may have fixed.
-The homework assignment will be graded with the version of `lamp` compiled on **???**, which you will be able to copy to your machine from CSIL.
+The homework assignment will be graded with the version of `lamp` compiled on **Fri Mar 4 12:11:58 PST 2022**, which you will be able to copy to your machine from CSIL.
 * You may assume that a linked list is "well-typed", i.e. it is always of the form `n1 @ n2 @ ... @ Nil` where each `n` has the same type and there is a `Nil` at the end of the list.
 However, you must check to ensure that any linked list